Bio-Rad Laboratories, Inc. (NYSE:BIO) Short Interest Down 10.7% in September

-Bio-Rad Laboratories, Inc. (NYSE:BIO – Get Free Report) was the target of a significant decrease in short interest during the month of September.
+Bio-Rad Laboratories, Inc. (NYSE:BIO – Get Free Report) saw a significant decrease in short interest in September.
 As of September 15th, there was short interest totalling 388,500 shares, a decrease of 10.7% from the August 31st total of 435,100 shares.
-Currently, 1.9% of the company’s stock are sold short.
-Based on an average trading volume of 189,000 shares, the days-to-cover ratio is presently 2.1 days.
+Based on an average daily volume of 189,000 shares, the short-interest ratio is currently 2.1 days.
+Approximately 1.9% of the company’s stock are short sold.

 Bio-Rad Laboratories Price Performance